Imperial-Opentrons-Users/MRes_2023_Protocols/Team_6/ReadMe.md

 ### Notes and Preparation:

-1) Make sure to calibrate the Opentron, particularly the Z-axis.
+1) Make sure to calibrate the Opentron, particularly the Z-axis, on both scripts separately.
 2) When conducting the wet runs, the correct temperatures and incubation times were not used as they took too long, and no reagents/enzymes were actually being used.
 3) We deleted the step for single-cell picking.
 Single-cell samples are assumed to be isolated by previous manual procedures—